Affirmative Disclosures of Prior Criminal and Disciplinary History

 Disclosure may include some or all of the following:

-- Sexual Violence (a term used to include both forcible and nonforcible sex offenses, ranging from sexual battery, sexual assault to rape).
+• Sexual Violence (forcible and nonforcible sex offenses, ranging from sexual battery, sexual assault to rape).

-If an applicant responds "yes" and discloses prior criminal or disciplinary history, the admissions unit will request that the applicant provide a factual explanation regarding the underlying incident(s) for both criminal and disciplinary history and any relevant documentation.
+If an individual responds "yes" and discloses prior criminal or disciplinary history, the department managing the application or reinstatement will request that the individual provide a factual explanation regarding the underlying incident(s) for both criminal and disciplinary history and any relevant documentation.

 This may include:

-- A summary statement of the applicant’s reportable disciplinary history or redacted education records detailing factual findings from a previously attended educational institution.
+• A summary statement of the individual’s reportable disciplinary history or redacted education records detailing factual findings from a previously attended educational institution.

-- Law enforcement report(s) or court record reflecting the conviction (for criminal history), and any other information the applicant would like considered.
+• Law enforcement report(s) or court record reflecting the conviction (for criminal history), and any other information the individual would like considered.

-Prior to any consideration of criminal or disciplinary history, the application will be reviewed by the applicable admissions unit to determine if the applicant is eligible for admission.
-After the admissions unit determines that an applicant is eligible, the application will proceed to the review process as described below.
+Prior to any consideration of criminal or disciplinary history, the application will be reviewed by the applicable department to determine if the individual is otherwise eligible for admission or reinstatement.
+After the department determines that the individual is eligible, the application will proceed to the review process as described below.

 The applicant is under a continuing obligation with respect to these questions.
-If any answer changes post-admission but prior to matriculation, the admitted student must inform the Office of Admissions without delay.
+If any answer changes post-admission but prior to matriculation, the admitted student must inform the appropriate department without delay.

 In the event that a conviction is rendered following an applicant’s acceptance but prior to matriculation, the matter may be subject to review by the Admission and Reentry Committee.
 Upon review, the Committee reserves the authority to uphold the original offer of admission, modify the offer by imposing conditions or restrictions, or rescind the offer in its entirety.

 The Admission and Reentry Review Committee is charged with reviewing disclosures of prior disciplinary and criminal history of prospective new incoming and transfer students, and any disclosure of criminal history for students seeking to be reinstated after a temporary separation.
-Membership is comprised of qualified representatives from various offices across the University who will perform a holistic, individualized review based on a multifactor analysis to fairly determine whether an applicant’s past or pending disciplinary or criminal history justifies an offer or denial of admission or reinstatement.
+Membership is comprised of qualified representatives who will perform a holistic, individualized review based on a multifactor analysis to fairly determine whether an applicant’s past or pending disciplinary or criminal history justifies an offer or denial of admission or reinstatement.